cumbof/MetaSBT/README.md

 | `--verbose`              | `False` |           | Print results on screen |
 | `--version`              |         |           | Print current module version and exit |

-#### Warning

-Please note that the `--flat-structure` option is not compatible with the `update` module for updating the database with new genomes.
-Thus, in case you will need to update the sequence bloom tree, there are no other options than building the database from scratch with the new set of genomes.

 ### 2. `boundaries`: defining clusters boundaries

 The `boundaries` module is crucial for the definition of taxonomy-specific boundaries.
 It explots `kmtricks` to build a kmers table for each of the taxonomic levels in the database with information about the presence/absence of a kmer in genomes that belong to a particular lineage.
 It finally build a new table with the minimum and maximum amount of kmers in common between all the genomes in a particular taxonomic level.
 These boundaries are then used by the `update` module in order to establish whether a new genome must be assigned to the closest cluster identified by the `profile` module.

 The following command will trigger the definition of the kmer boundaries for each taxonomic level in the database:

 ```bash
 metasbt boundaries --db-dir ~/myindex \
                    --min-genomes 50 \